dtmlinh/Linh.Dinh/website/docs/projects.md

     Our housing price data uses housing sales in 2013 - 2019 from the Cook County Assessor's Office, aggregated at the Census block group level.
 Our features include data on demographics, crime, distance to public transit, and more.
 The purpose of our model is to predict housing price trends in neighborhoods across Chicago, in order to help the city government better predict the areas where housing prices is expected to rise.
 More advance notice on housing price trends can help the city assess areas where affordability is expected to be more of an issue, so that they can focus resources for affordable housing.

+    Different sets of hyper parameters for each of the following models were tuned and evaluated: Simple Linear Regression, Ridge, Lasso, Elastic Net, Decision Tree Regressor, Random Forest Regressor, and Gradient Boosting Regressor.

     Contributors: Linh Dinh, Eric Son, Emily Zhang

     ![](assets/Housing_Fig5.png)